-The Scheme is indirectly exposed to interest rate risk through the unit trusts and mutual funds it invests in as these are revalued to market value on a continuous basis.
+The Scheme is indirectly exposed to interest rate risk through the unit trusts it invest in as these are revalued at market value on a continuous basis.
 There is no direct exposure to interest rate risk for the Scheme.
 The Scheme places reliance on the tactical and strategic limits in the investment policies in place for the Scheme for the management of the interest rate risk in respect of these financial instruments.

-(iv) Liquidity Risk
+(iv) Liquidity risk

-Liquidity risk is the risk that the Scheme is unable to meet its payment obligations associated with its financial liabilities or benefit payments when they fall due and to replace funds when they are withdrawn.
+Liquidity risk is the risk that the Scheme is unable to meet its payment obligations associated with its financial liabilities when they fall due.
 The consequence may be the failure to meet obligations to repay Members and creditors.
 Where there is a timing difference between the Scheme's cash flow commitments and the receipts of funds, the Trustee has the right to realise investments in order to permit withdrawals from the Scheme.

 If by reason of exceptional circumstances the Trustee in good faith forms the opinion that it is impractical or would be materially prejudicial to the interest of the Members for the Trustee to realise investments in order to permit withdrawals from the Scheme, then the Trustee may give a written notice of withdrawal suspension to any Member who gives or has given Notice of Withdrawal.
 Such a notice has the effect of suspending the operation of all withdrawal notices until such time as the Trustee withdraws this notice.
-In terms of managing the liquidity risk, the Trustee acts on the direction of the Scheme Manager in respect of all payments made by the Scheme.
+In terms of managing the liquidity risk, the Trustee acts on the direction of the administration manager in respect of all payments made by the Scheme.